ngakana/react-formik-tailwind/README.md

-# A collection of fully modular React form components
+# A collection of modular React form components

 Built using React | Formik | Yup | Tailwind CSS